-The Company's Financial Statements include a 25% investment in Universal Mineral Services Ltd. ("UMS Canada") which is a shared service entity.
+The Company's performance and quarterly results include a 25% investment in Universal Mineral Services Ltd. ("UMS Canada") which is a shared service entity.

 Qualified persons and technical disclosures

 Bryan Atkinson.
 P.Geol., is the qualified person as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects with respect to the technical disclosures in this MD&A.